East Phillips, Minneapolis

-East Phillips is a neighborhood within the Phillips community in Minneapolis.
+East Phillips is a neighborhood in the city of Minneapolis, Minnesota.
 Its northern boundary runs along East 24th Street from Bloomington Avenue to 17th Avenue South, then runs along East 22nd Street from 17th Avenue South to Little Earth Trail and Hiawatha Avenue.
 Its other boundaries are Hiawatha Avenue to the east, East Lake Street to the south, and Bloomington Avenue to the west.
-The Phillips community has only been subdivided into smaller neighborhoods within the last couple years; the boundaries of East Phillips were officially designated on December 23, 2005.
-As this change has been fairly recent, most residents still refer to the area as just "Phillips".
-The neighborhood also features the Little Earth residential community.
+It is a part of Ward 9, currently represented by city council member Jason Chavez.